Current Client? Get 2026 Plan Help Here

 Managing Prescription Drug Costs

-2. Consider Generic Alternatives: Ask your doctor if lower-cost generic versions of your medications are appropriate for you.
+• Consider Generic Alternatives: Ask your healthcare provider if lower-cost generic options may be appropriate

-3. Look Into Patient Assistance Programs: Many pharmaceutical companies offer programs to help cover medication costs.
+• Look Into Patient Assistance Programs: Some pharmaceutical companies offer programs that may help reduce medication costs for eligible individuals

-5. Compare Plans Annually: During Medicare’s Annual Enrollment Period (October 15 to December 7), compare plans to find the best coverage for your specific medications.
+• Compare Plans Annually: During Medicare’s Annual Enrollment Period (October 15 to December 7), review available plan options to find coverage that fits your medication needs

 Ensuring Comprehensive Medicare Prescription Drug Coverage

-Understanding what prescription drugs Medicare covers requires familiarity with the different parts of Medicare and how they work together.
-While Medicare A and B provide limited coverage for certain medications in specific circumstances, most beneficiaries need additional prescription drug coverage through Medicare Part D to ensure comprehensive protection.
+Understanding how Medicare covers prescription drugs requires familiarity with the different parts of Medicare and how they work together.
+While Medicare Parts A and B may cover certain medications in specific situations, most prescription drug coverage is generally provided through Medicare Part D.

-1. Know what’s covered under Medicare Parts A and B.
+• Review what may be covered under Medicare Parts A and B

-2. Enroll in a Medicare Part D plan that covers your specific medications.
+• Consider enrolling in a Medicare Part D plan that includes your medications on its formulary

-3. Use the right insurance card when receiving care or filling prescriptions.
+• Use the appropriate insurance information when receiving care or filling prescriptions

 Original Medicare Drug Coverage FAQs